e271828e/Flight.jl/docs/notes/design/tools/decisions_style.md

    compares every entry's multiset of code spans, inline math, citations and named identifiers against a git revision — losing one is fatal.
 Rewording an entry is licensed by that check, not by care.

-## Pass C — per-entry prose rewrite, closed 2026-08-15

-Pass A converted the table to entries structurally; Pass C was the optional prose pass over the queue drawn from the Pass A findings adjudication.
-Items 1–3 are done:

-1. **No-headline bundle** — the fourteen entries whose Positions were semicolon chains (D-045, D-048, D-050, D-056, D-058, D-059, D-062, D-067–D-072, D-113)
-   now open with a headline sentence over an enumerated chain, 5–38 words of headline against the old 86-word mean.
-The Position field rule above was rewritten to bless that shape rather than the chain.
-2. **Provenance prefixes** — D-131 and D-135–D-140 no longer open with
-   "Round-4 gaps finding 5, …".
-Where the prefix carried a substantive clause ("amending D-052", "closing D-133's §13.2 deferral", D-140's
-   unchanged-sections scope) that clause survives as part of the ruling.
-3. **Bare `D.n` glossary citations** — nine tokens in D-131, D-149 and D-177,
-   plus D-149's Spec field `[Appendix D][sD].8`, which was a `§D.8` that `linkify.jl` had mangled for want of the `§`.
-All now validate and link.

-**Item 4, "terse early entries as expansion candidates", was removed from the queue rather than done (2026-08-15).** Measured at 71 entries — 37% of the log — whose Rationale reads `Recorded only through the rejections below.` They read that way because the original table rows recorded nothing else; the reasoning survives only as the rejections.
-Expanding them means sourcing rationale that was never written, out of the cited spec sections (which state mechanism, not reasoning) or the git history of `framework_design.md` — historical reconstruction, not prose work, and in tension with standing rule 1, since writing a rationale into an old entry today is retrofitting.
+8. **Do not expand the terse early entries.** 71 entries — 37% of the log —
+   have `Recorded only through the rejections below.` for a Rationale, because the original table rows recorded nothing else and the reasoning survives only as the rejections.
+Writing one today means sourcing rationale that was never written, out of the cited spec sections (which state mechanism, not reasoning) or out of `framework_design.md`'s git history: historical reconstruction, not prose work, and retrofitting under rule 1.
 If ever revisited, first survey which entries have a real documented source; do not expand wholesale.